What to wear to your Oxbridge interviews is a question we’ve been asked year in year out.

-It’s a good idea to take off any big or clunky jewellery before you go into your interview.
-Not only might the jangling drown out what you’re saying, but it might also distract your interviewers.
-You really don’t want your future tutor to be blinded by the bling bling…
+Jewellery: It’s a good idea to take off any large or clunky jewellery before you start the interview - not only might any jangling cause unnecessary sound interference over your video call, but it might also distract your interviewers visually.
+You really don’t want your future tutor to be blinded by your diamonds…

-Ladies, and possibly gentlemen too, if you have a tendency to fiddle with your hair - particularly when you are nervous - please tie it up.
-Any repeated twirling, flicking, brushing or smoothing is likely to become quite irritating and may lead interviewers to believe that you are not fully confident in what you are saying.
+Long hair: If your hair is on the longer side (and by this we really mean anything beyond chin length) and you have a tendency to fiddle with your hair - particularly when you are nervous - please do tie it up or clip it back if at all possible.
+Any consistent twirling, flicking, brushing, or smoothing down is likely to become quite irritating and can lead to your interviewer thinking that you aren’t fully confident in what you’re saying.

-Having said all these, don’t wear something that you feel just isn’t you.
-You want to go in and show your interviewer who you are, what you know and what you love, but also your ambition to learn and your respect for the university - just make sure your clothes reflect this.
+Having said all of this, don’t wear something that you feel just isn’t you.
+The aim of the interview is to show the interviewer who you are, what you know, and what you love.
+But equally, you want to show off your ambition to learn and your respect for the university - just make sure that your clothes reflect this.

 Knowing what to wear for your Oxford or Cambridge interview can understandably be a worry but as long as you are presentable and have a professional appearance, you can focus on the things that matter – such as your answers.